 - November 1 is a public holiday in Venice for All Saints’ Day.
 Many services might be unavailable.

 - Get hold of a Marco Polo travel ticket once you are in Venice which will give you access to all transport networks within the city.

 - Do not book a hotel adjacent to a narrow canal as you will be charged an extra fee for the risky navigation of the gondola.

-- Look for deals on hotel and flight rates as November is not a peak tourist season.
+- Look for deals on hotels and flights as November is not a peak tourist season.

 Month-By-Month Guide To Visiting Venice